“Tell me about your mother.”

 How can anyone who has recently experienced hunger or homelessness maintain such a sunny disposition?
 It’s called the “set-point” theory of happiness.
 We all have a set range of happiness due to our genetics that we naturally return to after events—a job loss or promotion, say—that briefly move the needle in one direction or another.
 In 1996, a landmark study of 4,000 sets of twins—The Minnesota Twin Family Study—found that identical twins had very similar levels of happiness across their lifetimes, whether they were raised together or apart, suggesting a strong genetic component to emotional well-being.

 But if so much of our happiness is predetermined and we’re already pretty jovial, is it worth your time striving for even more?
-You bet your booty!
+You bet.
 Check out the following facts:

 In short, happiness is an evolutionary advantage.
 “We are such a social species that happy people do well,” says Diener, blasting the notion that the cutthroats are the most successful.
 “We do need negative emotion, though,” he adds.
 Being happy all the time could be harmful.
 If you never feel angry, you may be taken advantage of.
 If you’re never afraid, you may react inappropriately to danger.
 If you never feel ashamed or guilty, “you may become a psychopath,” he says.